sohumh/sohumh.github.io/_projects/mathy_marriage.md

 ```

 Observe that:
-- Each number in `numbers` is used at most once.
+- Each number in `numbers` is used at most once, e.g. the only time the `2` is used is in the operation `22 - 2`.
 Most solutions will require all to be used, but some may not!
-Notice that the numbers `4`, `2`, `5`, `4`, `5` are used for exactly one woman above.
 - Each woman is matched to a unique man who doesn't necessarily appear at the same index as her.

 Without further ado, here are some challenges.
 Grab some paper and a pencil and enjoy!
-Note that each puzzle only has one solution.
+Each puzzle was created [programmatically](https://github.com/sohumh/mathy-marriage), and is ensured to only have one solution!

 **Puzzle Difficulties:**
 * TOC
 {:toc}
 ---
-## Easy
+## Mild
 **Two Pairs, Three Numbers**

 ---